Homemade fly spray for horses

 - dollop of Skin So Soft

-Again – a patch test is critical here to be sure your horse won’t have a reaction.
-Use the upper inner portion of your horse’s leg to do a patch test.
-Add in fly protection and traps, and you will hopefully be ahead of the game!
+Again – a patch test is critical here to be sure your horse won’t react.
+Use the upper inner portion of your horse’s leg for a patch test.
+Add fly protection and traps, and you will hopefully be ahead of the game!

 For fly-busting products, you can pick up these to add to your arsenal.
 As an Amazon Associate, I earn from qualifying purchases, which are at no additional cost to you.
 I greatly appreciate your support!